maggiezhang1422sj-source/Maggie_BSE_Portfolio/index.md

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="932" height="524" src="https://www.youtube.com/embed/fE7zrK_g6vI" title="Maggie Z. Milestone 1" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="932" height="524" src="https://www.youtube.com/embed/fE7zrK_g6vI" title="My 1st Milestone" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 My knee rehab device is designed to help patients recover from knee injury.
 My goal is to construct a brace with sensors placed near the knee joint to measure bending angle and movement to track the user's progress.